mtimjones/7drl_2019/README.md

 - [ ]  Implement the encrypt process.

-- [ ]  Implement the watchdog process.
+- [ ]  Implement the charger process (charges up, high attack, low frequency of attack).

 - [ ]  Implement the upgrade process.